nhscc/problem-statements/2020/airports/bdpa-airports-part-1.md

 ## Requirement 12

-**All results and lists of items displayed in the frontend UI will be paginated where appropriate.**
+**Results and lists of items displayed in the frontend UI will be paginated where appropriate.**

 [Pagination](https://www.smashingmagazine.com/2007/11/pagination-gallery-examples-and-good-practices/)